muzzley/muzzley-client-cpp/Docs/DEVELOPER.md

 ## muzzley::Client

 This class aggregates a set of methods that will allow the interaction between your application and the Muzzley server.
-Basically, implements the Muzzley Message Protocol.
+Basically, implements the performatives described in the Muzzley Message Protocol document.

 This class methods are organized in the following way: